simon-ritchie/apysc/docs_src/source/sprite.md

 # Sprite

-This page will explain the `Sprite` class.
+This page explains the `Sprite` class.

 ## What is the Sprite?